evert/push-please/draft-pot-prefer-push.md

 are not aware of these embedded resources, because there was never a real HTTP request.

-By leveraging HTTP/2 push instead of poorly standardized embedding mechanisms, it's possible for services to push subordinate resources as soon as possible, generate HTTP responses as a "set" all while still taking advantage of existing HTTP infrastructure.
+By leveraging HTTP/2 push instead of format-specific embedding mechanisms, it's possible for services to push subordinate resources as soon as possible, generate HTTP responses as a "set" all while still taking advantage of existing HTTP infrastructure.
+Another advantage of HTTP/2 push over embedding it that it allows resources of mixed mediatypes to be pushed.

 In many REST apis, sub-ordiniate or embedded resources are identified by their link relation.
 By using the link relation, it will be possible for a client